bootique/bootique-shiro/README.md

 </dependency>
 ```
 This will start Shiro and install Shiro filter to match all URLs.
 Now you will need to configure your realms and
 security filters.
+A few words on configuration.
+If you have used Apache Shiro outside Bootique,  you may be familiar
+with its `.ini` file-based configuration mechanism.
+We have ported it to a much more flexible Bootique approach that
+manages some parts of the stack (like SecurityManager) via dependency injection, and others (realms, filters, etc.)
+via unified Bootique config mechanism (YAML and friends).

-You might create a `.yml` file similar to this:
+So you might create a `.yml` file similar to this ()you may recognize some of the configs below that replaced Shiro's
+`[users]`, `[roles]` and `[urls]` sections) :

 ```yaml
 shiro: